 STEP 3: Press Enter to see the number of complete weeks between the dates.

 The Integer Division method using the INT function is perfect for scenarios where only full weeks matter, such as payroll or benefits eligibility.
 In this example, an employee joining on March 1, 2025, would complete their 12-week probation period on May 24, 2025.
-The formula efficiently excludes partial weeks, ensuring that the calculation reflects only complete weeks, providing a precise and practical solution for determining full periods.
+The formula efficiently excludes partial weeks, so that the calculation reflects only complete weeks, providing a precise and easy way for determining full periods.

 Method 3: Calculating Fractional Weeks

 For a more precise calculation that includes both whole and partial weeks, I use this formula.
 This method is particularly useful for billing clients on a weekly basis when projects do not align perfectly with full weeks.
-If a consultant works on a project from February 10 to March 28 and charges on a weekly basis, this method helps calculate the total billable weeks, ensuring accurate invoicing.
+If a consultant works on a project from February 10 to March 28 and charges on a weekly basis, this method helps calculate the total billable weeks, making sure that the invoice is accurate.
 Let’s follow these steps:

 STEP 1: Input the start date in A2 and the end date in B2.